emilianoyoung/ai/_posts/_archive/2019-11-27-aws-expands-deepracer-league-announces-car-updates.md

 ---
 category: news
 title: "AWS expands DeepRacer league, announces car updates"
-excerpt: "\"We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with new sensing capabilities,\" AWS's Jeff Barr wrote in the company blog announcing the updates.
-For starters, there is a new car called DeepRacer Evo that ..."
+excerpt: "\"We are adding more chances to compete at AWS events and at your own events, more chances to win with new races, including head-to-head multi-car competitions, and an upgraded DeepRacer car with ..."
 publishedDateTime: 2019-11-27T14:48:00Z
 sourceUrl: https://au.news.yahoo.com/aws-expands-deepracer-league-announces-142424047.html
 ampUrl: https://au.news.yahoo.com/amphtml/aws-expands-deepracer-league-announces-142424047.html